phalcon/blog/_posts/2023-08-15-phalcon-v5-3-0-released.md

 > The biggest change comes in the `Phalcon\Mvc\Micro`, where the class is no longer automatically registered in the `Phalcon\Di\Di` container with the name `application`.
 This registration was responsible for numerous memory leaks, when using Swoole with Micro.
 {: .alert .alert-warning }

-Along with those, some optimizations have been introduced as well as new methods in the Model, Metdata and Loader.
+Along with those, some optimizations have been introduced as well as new methods in the Model, Metadata and Loader.

 Once again, a huge thanks to our community for helping out with bug fixing and more importantly bug reporting!